Gossamer Bio, Inc. (GOSS) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 28, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Gossamer Bio, Inc. ("Gossamer" or the "Company") (NASDAQ: GOSS).
+LOS ANGELES, April 29, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Gossamer Bio, Inc. ("Gossamer" or the "Company") (NASDAQ: GOSS).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN GOSSAMER BIO, INC. (GOSS), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 1, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?